 • Immediate dentures: immediate dentures are put in place on the same day that the teeth are extracted.
 The dentures are created before the teeth are extracted and are used during the healing process.
 Once the gums have completely healed, immediate dentures are replaced with permanent dentures.

 • Implant-supported dentures: with this type of denture, implants or screws are inserted into the jaw to support the dentures in place securely.
-Implant-supported dentures are the most natural feeling, natural-looking, and permanent denture option available.
+Implant-supported dentures are the most natural-feeling, natural-looking, and permanent denture options available.
 That said, they are more expensive and have a significant recovery period.
 Implant-supported dentures can either be fixed or removable.

 • Overdentures: overdentures rest over the top of the patient’s natural teeth, the roots of those natural teeth, or dental implants.

 While conventional dentures are less expensive and less invasive than implant-supported dentures or overdentures, they typically require more maintenance, do not last as long, and food sticks to them easier.
 In contrast, implant-supported dentures and overdentures are a more permanent solution, and eating with them is less challenging.
 Implant-supported dentures require that a patient has a sufficient amount of jawbone density and mass for the procedure to be safely completed.